typedb/typedb/docs/pages/docs/4-distributed-analytics/overview.md

 The functionality breaks down into two main tasks:

-*  computing statistics related to numeric resources
+*  Statistics Query: computing statistics related to numeric resources
-*  interrogating the structure of the knowledge graph.
+*  Graph Query: interrogating the structure of the knowledge graph.

-### Statistics
+### Statistics Query

 Currently you can compute the `min`, `max`, `mean`, `median`, `std` (standard deviation) and `sum` of resources attached to entities.
 This can also be achieved on a subgraph, which is a subset of the types in your dataset.
 For example, you can specify queries to find the mean age of people in a knowledge graph: